 Before marriage, many couples talk about their dreams and goals.
 They register for dishes, glasses, and a toaster for their new life together.
 Very few have open and honest conversations about money.
 Perhaps you should consider registering for a pre-marital mediation session?

 Interested in a pre-marital mediation session to discuss finances?
-Contact us today for more information at West Coast Family Mediation Center.
-Call (858) 736-2411.
+For more information contact West Coast Family Mediation Center.